See updates at end of story

 Not 36 hours later, Franzello was murdered with his own knife, allegedly at the hand of Johnson.
 How both men came together behind a supermarket on a dimly lit street in the midnight hours is a story yet to be fully told publicly.

 In case you wonder about the status of the sword case, Johnson had a one-minute hearing yesterday at the Regional Justice Center in downtown Las Vegas.
 I attended, sitting in the back of a very crowded, noisy courtroom as dozens of cases were processed assembly-line style.
-After his case was called, a shacked Johnson stood and said nothing audible to me as Judge William Jensen found him competent to understand the legal process and scheduled a preliminary hearing for February 7.
+After his case was called, a shacked Johnson stood and said nothing audible to me as the judge found him competent to understand the legal process and scheduled a preliminary hearing for February 7.
 Obviously, Johnson has a much bigger problem to face.

 Meanwhile, I’ve learned a little more about Franzello, mainly from his sister, Joan Franzello.
 She lives in New Jersey and reached out to me after finding my earlier post about this case.
 Joan said Ralph, who never married or had children, moved from New Jersey to Las Vegas more than 20 years ago because their other sibling, a sister, was here.
 He had some disability income from a long-ago workplace injury.